curran/d3-rosetta/README.md

 - In **Svelte**, use reactive declarations (`$:`) and `onMount`/`onDestroy`.
 - In **Vue**, use `computed` and `watchEffect`.

-The core pattern that `d3-rosetta` champions is the `viz(container, state, setState)` function signature and the unidirectional data flow.
+The core pattern that `d3-rosetta` champions is the `viz({ container, state, setState })` function signature and the unidirectional data flow.
 The helper utilities are a temporary bridge for non-framework environments.
 The long-term vision is for the `rosetta-stone` examples to demonstrate how to best integrate the core pattern using the host framework's own powerful and idiomatic tools for managing state, side effects, and performance.